QianqianShan/RSpice/README.md

 #> The default path for Ngspice shared library: /usr/local/lib is searched.
 #> The default dylibname for ngspice shared library libngspice is searched.
 #> Your are using 64-bit R version, please make sure your Ngspice shared library is 64-bit too.
-#> Searching for standard configuration file, spinit, at /usr/local/share/ngspice/scripts...
+#> Searching for standard configuration file, spinit, at /usr/local/share/ngspice/scripts
+#>  File located.
+#>
-#>  Searching default path for the code models for XSPICE at /usr/local/lib/ngspice...
+#> Searching default path for the code models for XSPICE at /usr/local/lib/ngspice
+#> File located.
+#>
 #> Initializing ngspice now...
 #> /usr/local/lib/libngspice.so loaded successfully.
 #> stdout ******